anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JSON Enroll Status Data {#estatus_data}

 The JSON Status Data SHALL be a JSON document {{RFC8259}} that MUST conform with the `enrollstatus-post` CDDL {{!RFC8610}} data model defined in {{Section 5.9.4 of !RFC8995}}.
-The members are the same as for the JSON Voucher Status Data and follow the same definitions as given in {{vstatus_data}} (incl. making `reason-context` mandatory).
+The members are the same as for the JSON Voucher Status Data and follow the same definitions as given in {{vstatus_data}} (including making `reason-context` mandatory).

 BRSKI-PRM implementations again utilize the `reason-context` field to provide a distinguishable token.
 For eStatus artifacts, the JSON object in the `reason-context` field MUST contain the member `pes-details`.